 I tried my best, but of course, I’m only human so if you know of any books I missed, please let me know!

-Like always on this blog, the rainbow emoji indicates that the LGBT rep in a book is ownvoices.
+Like always on this blog, the rainbow emoji indicates that the book is by an LGBT author.

 Continue reading “Book Releases: LGBT YA Books of July-December 2020”